 When using a mind map, use different colours to separate different ideas.
 This helps you visualise the map for recall.
 Use single words or phrases and use symbols and pictures where possible.
 This helps you remember information more effectively than words.

-For help in using mind maps click here
+For help using mind maps click here

-5. Study what you struggle with.
+Hack 5.
+Study what you struggle with.

-Judgment: studying what you already know is denial.
+Judgment: Studying what you already know is denial.
 Face your fears.
 Nothing is too hard for you.

 Study what you struggle with first.
 Studying what you already know is a lot like a body builder using the same 15kg weights every time he gyms.
 He just won’t get bigger.
 If you battle with something, give it your attention.
 Use mind maps to help you understand it and use mnemonics to help you memorise it.

 Your time and effort during studies should be dedicated to understanding topics and points you struggle with or that might confuse you in exams.
 A key to acing exams is over preparation.
 So when you’ve just understood something that was giving you a hard time, keep practicing it.